seud0nym/sigenergy2mqtt/README.md

   - Set the log level.
 Valid values are: DEBUG, INFO, WARNING, ERROR or CRITICAL.
 Default is WARNING (warnings, errors and critical failures)
 - `SIGENERGY2MQTT_DEBUG_SENSOR` :
   - Specify a sensor to be debugged using either the full entity id, a partial entity id, the full sensor class name, or a partial sensor class name.
 For example, specifying 'daily' would match all sensors with daily in their entity name.
 If specified, --debug-level is also forced to DEBUG
+- `SIGENERGY2MQTT_SANITY_CHECK_DEFAULT_KW` :
+  - The default value in kW used for sanity checks to validate the maximum and minimum values for actual value of power sensors and the delta value of energy sensors.
+The default value is 100 kW per second, and readings outside the range are ignored.
 - `SIGENERGY2MQTT_HASS_ENABLED` :
   - Set to 'true' to enable auto-discovery in Home Assistant.
 - `SIGENERGY2MQTT_HASS_DISCOVERY_PREFIX` :